Maha Minister Nawab Malik arrested by ED for alleged money laundering; NCP and allies defend him | Politics

 Malik raised a clenched fist, smiled and waved towards the waiting media personnel before he was taken away for a medical check-up by agency officials in a vehicle escorted by CRPF personnel and local police.

 He told the media from inside the vehicle: ''We will fight and we will win.
 Will expose all.''
-Officials said his statement was recorded under the Prevention of Money Laundering Act (PMLA) and he was arrested under the same provisions as he was ''evasive'' in his replies.

-Malik's alleged links to some property deals with those convicted for the Mumbai blasts are said to be under the radar of the federal probe agency and hence his questioning was necessitated.
+Malik had over the last few months made a number of personal and service-related allegations of wrongdoings against former Mumbai NCB zonal director Sameer Wankhede, who has denied them.

 Pawar said his party had anticipated such action against its leader Malik as he ''speaks openly''.